 In addition there is the Welsh Water Assist tariff for D?r Cymru Welsh Waters customers.
 Customers may be eligible if they receive income related benefits and can either provide evidence of a medical condition that means they need to use significantly more water or have three children under 19 (in full time education) who live with them and receive child benefit.
 This scheme caps a households water and sewerage bill at £228.
 Customers of Dee Valley Water who meet these criteria and also have a water meter can apply for a similar scheme, called WaterSure.
 Customers who think they may be eligible should contact their water company, as those who sign up have the potential to save a significant amount.

 In Wales, over two thirds of water customers still pay charges based on the rateable value of their homes, but many people living alone or in a two person household could save money by having a water meter installed.
 Water companies install meters for free, and customers can try the meter for a year and switch back if they dont like it.
 If a meter cannot be fitted, companies can offer an alternative unmeasured tariff which may be lower than the current bill.
-A calculator to help customers work out how much they would pay on a metered charge is available on the Consumer Council for Waters website, www.ccwater.org.uk.
+Our water meter calculator can help customers work out how much they would pay on a metered charge.

 Diane McCrea, Chair of the Consumer Council for Water in Wales, said: One in six customers tell us that their water bills are unaffordable, and we are putting pressure on the Government to address the issue more directly though taxation and benefits.